CBGonzalez/SIMDIntro/Readme.md

   return;
 }

-int bitWidth = Vector<byte>.Count * 8; // bitWidth will contain the available vector size
+int bitWidth = Vector<byte>.Count * 8; // bitWidth will contain the available vector size in bits

 int floatSlots = Vector<float>.Count;// floatSlots will contain the number of floats per vector;